vitalets/websocket-as-promised/README.md

 <a name="new_WebSocketAsPromised_new"></a>

 ### new WebSocketAsPromised(url, [options])
 Constructor.
-Instead of original WebSocket it does not immediately open connection.
+Unlike original WebSocket it does not immediately open connection.
 Please call `open()` method manually to connect.